dddrrreee/cs140e-23win/labs/3-gpio/README.md

 See the [checkoff doc](CHECKOFF.md) for info on what you need to show to get credit for the lab.

+If this is your first time doing this stuff (i.e., you didn't take 107e), you only need to do parts 1 and 2 of the lab (although you're welcome to do 3 if you want to, of course).

 ## Setup (45 minutes)

 See [the setup folder](setup/README.md) for more info on how to set up your